What’s the difference between shared servers and dedicated servers?

 According to research, the pros of a dedicated server may include:

 - Few limitations on resources.
-Because your organization does not share a server with other individuals or companies, your usage of disk space and bandwidth typically come with fewer limitations or no limitations.
+Because your organization does not share a server with other individuals or companies, your usage of disk space and bandwidth typically comes with fewer limitations or no limitations.

 - Better speed and response time.
 With no other organizations sharing server capacity, you may find your applications and data more responsive and faster to access.